 \$ Date

 In consideration of an Act approved by General Conference of the Brethren in Christ, in the United States and Canada, 1907 under Articles 25 and 26, and their respective Sections, and under Article 8 of General Conference, 1908, I, therefore,

-promise to pay the sum of Dollars to the Treasurer of the Messiah Bible School and Missionary Training Home, located at Grantham, Pennsylvania, for the maintenance of, or for the construction of, buildings, on con-

-dition that one-half of the above sum shall be paid on ---
+promise to pay the sum of Dollars to the Treasurer of the Messiah Bible School and Missionary Training Home, located at Grantham, Pennsylvania, for the maintenance of, or for the construction of, buildings, on condition that one-half of the above sum shall be paid on ---

 , and the remainder on

 Name,

+elmotile.
+D. acabasa i

-Address,
+Address, -

 STUDENT AID ENDOWMENT.

-STUDENT AID ENDOWMENT.

 \$ Date

-\$ Date In consideration of an Act approved by General Conference of the Brethren in Christ, in the United States and Canada, 1907 under Articles 25 and 26, and their respective Sections,

-\$ Date In consideration of an Act approved by General Conference of the Brethren in Christ, in the United States and Canada, 1907 under Articles 25 and 26, and their respective Sections, and under Article 8 of General Conference, 1908, I, therefore,
+In consideration of an Act approved by General Conference of the Brethren in Christ, in the United States and Canada, 1907 under Articles 25 and 26, and their respective Sections, and under Article 8 of General Conference, 1908, I, therefore,

-In consideration of an Act approved by General Conference of the Brethren in Christ, in the United States and Canada, 1907 under Articles 25 and 26, and their respective Sections, and under Article 8 of General Conference, 1908, I, therefore, agree to pay the sum of Dollars, to the Messiah Bible School and Missionary Training Home, located at Grantham, Pennsylvania, to be invested in real estate or good securities, the interest of which is to be applied for educating or training such applicants who have no means to pay their tuition fees, or to support them while taking a
+agree to pay the sum of Dollars,

+to the Messiah Bible School and Missionary Training Home, located at Grantham, Pennsylvania, to be invested in real estate or good securities, the interest of which is to be applied for educating or training such applicants who have no means to pay their tuition fees, or to support them while taking a course of studies.

+Name,

+Address

+Address,